Welcome-Guidelines for Refugees and Migrants

 - Information on student life

-Typical questions asked by migrants have been formulated and the answers provided, grouped into four categories:
+Typical questions asked by migrants or refugees have been formulated and the answers provided, grouped into four categories:

 - General Information about the Institution and Departments